Idan404/Idan404/README.md

 # 👋 Hello, I'm Idan!

 Welcome to my GitHub profile!
 I'm a **Junior Network Engineer** with a strong passion for **cybersecurity** and **network automation**.
-I love solving complex puzzles, diving deep into Troubleshooting and discovering, and continuously honing my skills in the world of tech.
+I love solving complex puzzles, diving deep into Troubleshooting, and continuously honing my skills in the world of Tech.

 ## 🌐 Who I Am